-Prerequisite(s): Placement into MTH 113 or higher: (except MTH 114 or MTH 115): or 'C' grade or higher in MTH 112.
-This course is the last of three single credit hour courses designed for students who are not eligible for MTH 135, College Algebra.
-Topics in this course will include exponent properties: operations with complex numbers, including rationalizing the denominatior: operations with rational expressions, including complex fractions:applications: and solving systems of equations and inequalities.
-A Grade of 'C' or better is required in this course in order to take MTH 135.
+Prerequisite(s): Pass MTH 112 with a C or higher; or placement in MTH 103; or placement in MTH 113 or higher.

+Topics in this course will include exponent properties; operations with complex numbers, including rationalizing the denominator; operations with rational expressions, including complex fractions; applications including the Pythagorean Theorem and the Distance Formula; and solving systems of equations and inequalities.
+A grade of C or better is required in this course in order to take MTH 135.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Fall, Spring